Smart manufacturing has become a global trend, and labor shortages have become the norm.

 The maximum input is 3 Amp and includes hardware protection circuits such as reverse polarity and overvoltage.
 For a 100MB network cable, only four lines are needed for the signal, and the other four lines in the network cable are used as Vs+/Vs-/Vp+/Vp-.

-D. Cable Redundancy EtherCAT Slave Architecture
+D. Cable Redundancy EtherCAT SubDevice Architecture

 E. Auto-Switch OR-ing Power Supply System